JSSatchell/HyperSearch/README.md

 #### LOAD & IMPORT

 To load a repository other than the default HSR_Master.csv file, type `Load>` followed by the pathname of a .csv file that is formatted consistently with HyperSearch.
-If the file is in the same folder as the HyperSearch executable, only the filename need be typed (with .csv extension and case-sensitive spelling).
+If the file is in the same folder as the HyperSearch executable, only the filename need be typed.

     Load>C:\Users\username\Documents\HyperSearch\Repositories\MyCustomRepository.csv